Licencing for GA Pilots and Mechanics

 Annex V to the above-mentioned Aircrew Regulation contains the Implementing Rules for Cabin Crew (Part-CC).

-How can a national pilot licence be converted into an EASA pilot licence?
+How can a national pilot licence be converted into a Part-FCL licence?

 How can a third-country (non-EU) licence be converted into a Part-FCL licence?

-To find a list of the national aviation authorities, please click here.
+To find a list of the national aviation authorities, please consult our listing on the website.